RobinTPotter/pyopengl-snake-dragon/README.md

 install python 2 or 3
 install the pyopengl libraries:
   windows:
-  download the pre-built libraries from here which should include the relevant opengl and glut libs, on linux use pip.exe install XXXX.whl to install
+  download the pre-built libraries from here http://www.lfd.uci.edu/~gohlke/pythonlibs/#pyopengl which should include the relevant opengl and glut libs, on linux
+  use: pip.exe install XXXX.whl to install
+  NOTE pip or python may not be on the PATH so explicit direction may be necessary. python is usually installed to c: and pip is located in the c:\pythonXX\Scripts direrctory

   linux:
-  install the opengl and glut libs(also python-pip - which is seperate in some repos) use pip install PyOpenGL
+  install the opengl and glut libs(also python-pip - which is seperate in some repos)
+  use: pip install PyOpenGL

 to start: